Comment to prepare an authentic pandoro at home

 Cooking time: 1 hour

-- STEP 2: Add 50 g of type 45 flour and 1 tablespoon of powdered sugar, mix until you obtain a smooth dough.
+2. STEP 2: Add 50 g of type 45 flour and 1 tablespoon of powdered sugar, mix until a smooth dough is obtained.

-- STEP 4: Let the dough rest for about 30 minutes in a warm place, until it doubles in volume.
+4. STEP 4: Let the dough rest for about 30 minutes in a warm place until it doubles in volume.

-- STEP 8: Form a ball, place it in a buttered mixing bowl, and cover it for a rest period of 1 hour.
+8. STEP 8: Form a ball, place it in a buttered mixing bowl, and cover it for a resting period of 1 hour.

-- STEP 11: Then, reduce the temperature to 160°C and continue baking for about 50 minutes.
+11. STEP 11: Then reduce the temperature to 160°C and continue baking for about 50 minutes.

-- STEP 12: Let the pandoro cool before unmolding and generously dust it with powdered sugar.
+12. STEP 12: Let the pandoro cool before unmolding and generously dust it with icing sugar.

 Preparing an authentic Pandoro at home requires following a precise recipe and thoughtful steps.
-Start by making a starter with baker’s yeast and lukewarm milk, then carefully mix the dry ingredients.
-The cooking also plays a key role: a first phase at a higher temperature followed by a decrease to ensure a soft and airy texture.
+Start by making a starter with baker’s yeast and lukewarm milk, and then carefully mix the dry ingredients.
+The cooking also plays a key role: an initial time at a higher temperature followed by a decrease to ensure a soft and airy texture.

-Finally, don’t forget to dust your Pandoro with powdered sugar at the end for a superb visual presentation and a subtly sweet flavor.
+Finally, don’t forget to dust your Pandoro with icing sugar at the end for a beautiful visual effect and a subtly sweet taste.
 By following these instructions, the final result will be a traditional cake that will delight the whole family during the holidays.